What is in this leaflet

 Tell your doctor if you feel your medicine is not helping your condition.

 Keep all of your doctor's appointments so that your progress can be checked.
-Your doctor will need to give you regular blood tests to make sure the medicine is working and to prevent unwanted side effects.
+Your doctor will need to give you regular blood tests.

 Wear protective clothing and a broad-spectrum sunscreen when outdoors.
 Medicines that prevent rejection of transplants can increase the risk of skin cancers.